Apex-Challenges/Getting-Started/README.md

 `git push origin <branchname>`

-Once you are happy with your solution, [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+Once you are happy with your solution, [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to merge your new branch back into the main branch of your repository.
+Add `keirbowden` as reviewer and yourself as assignee.

 Then wait!